SamuelHaefner/RiskAversionInShareAuctions/Readme.md

 Scripts to generate the group plots, the resampling plots, and the plot showing the estimated bounds (which is done with function ```PlotTighterBounds()```; cf. the file for more information).

 # Data
-The data are contained in the file ```setofbids.csv```.
+The data are contained in the file ```setofbids.csv```, which is also in the [repository](https://github.com/SamuelHaefner/RiskAversionInShareAuctions).
 Each of the 12401 rows corresponds to a submitted price-quantity pair.
 The columns are the following:

 | Variable | Description |
 |--- | --- |